Dancing with God. A Christmas Journey..

 Mary was young.
 In the context and customs of her time, she was (almost certainly) 15 or 16 years old.
 There is nothing biblical that would make Joseph too much older than that, either.

-Until the 18th and 19th centuries, artists were pretty much constricted by the Church to depicting Mary as the Mother of Christ, period.
-As such, she was largely sexless, even a bit cold.
-After Reformation and the French Revolution broke the stranglehold of the Church in most of Europe, Mary was freed to be human.
+Until the 18th and 19th centuries, artists were pretty much constricted by the Church to painting Mary as the Mother of Christ, period.
+As such, she was largely depicted as sexless, even a bit cold.
+After then Reformation and then later, the French Revolution broke the stranglehold of the Church in most of Europe over art and much else, Mary was freed to be represented artistically as human.
+And she was shown as vulnerable in her youthfulness, and even sexual in her budding womanhood.
+Examples:

 image

 “Acce Ancilla Domini” by Dante Gabriel Rosetti, 1850.
 Despite the confidence we read into the words of Mary as they were scripturally preserved, she was no doubt confused.
 THERE WAS AN ANGEL- A MAN ANGEL!- IN HER HOME TELLING HER SHE WAS ABOUT TO BECOME PREGNANT!
-Painters portrayed that surprise, that fear, that hesitation.
+Painters felt free now to portray that surprise, that fear, that hesitation.

 image

 “Annunciation” by John Collier (1980s?)
 Put into a very modern setting, the schoolgirl and the archangel’s initial encounter looks and feels..well, creepy.
-But we are able to see here, in terms we understand, a pretty good rendition of the age and immaturity of the girl Mary.
-(Note the lily in front of her which is just beginning to bloom- a lovely artistic touch!)
+But we are able to see here, in terms we understand, a pretty good rendition of the age and immaturity of the girl/woman Mary.
+(Note the lily in front of her which is just beginning to bloom- an interesting artistic touch.)

 image